smcgdub/Dirt-Be-Gone-MS1-Project-/README2.md

 ### **2.2 The Footer**

+* In the footer i have listed all of the companies contact details and also put all of the companies social media links.
+The navbar and the footer are identical on each page as to maintain cohesion no matter what page the user finds themselves on.

+### **2.3 The Hero image**

+* I wanted to use some great images here, so i have used a bootstrap carousel to show several images of different property interiors that are very clean to show the standard the cleaners work to.

+### **2.4 Testimonials**

+* I have also used another bootstrap carousel below the hero images for customer reviews and testimonials.

+### **2.5 About Us Page**

-* Feature 1 (About Us) - Allows any user to read more information on the company, when the were set up, why they were set up and what their mission statement is
+* Allows any user to read more information on the company, when the were set up, why they were set up, and what their mission statement is

+### **2.6 Cleaning Services Page**

-* Feature 2 (Cleaning Services) - On this page users can browse all of the services offered by the company and the starting price for each service.
-They can also click on the service they wish to purchase and then be directed to the contact us form so they can enquire about using this selected service.
+* On this page users can browse all of the services offered by the company.
+There is also some additional information on pricing.
+Users can also click on the service they are interested in purchasing and then be directed to the contact us form so they can supply contact details and any additional information about the job they need doing

+### **2.7 Our Promise Page**

-* Feature 3 (Our Promise) - Before purchasing a service from the company potential customers can read this section and know what kind of level of service and standards the company promise to achieve.
+* Before purchasing a service from the company potential customers can read this section and know what kind of level of service they can expect and the standards the company promise to achieve.

+### **2.8 FAQ Page**

-* Feature 4 (FAQ's) - Lots of customers will always have a few questions about a product or service before they buy it.
+* Lots of customers will always have a few questions about a product or service before they buy it.
 By adding this section to the website it allows us the potential customer to see if their question is here, and if so, to have it answered.
 This means the customer doesn't have to call the office number so it will save staff time answering the same kind of questions over and over again.

+### **2.9 Contact Us Page**

-* Feature 5 (Contact us) - Customers can use this section to message the company and select which specific service they are interested in using.
+* Users can use this section to message the company and select which specific service they are interested in using.
+The companies office address is also displayed via a Google map.

-## **Features Left To Implement**
+### **2.10 Features Left To Implement**

 1. An online booking engine where customers can select the type of service they wish to use, and select the date and time they wish that service to start.
 2. An online payment option so people can make payment for the service they wish to purchase
 3. An invoicing system where the company can email invoices to customers that contains a payment link so they can pay online after the job is completed and payment is due.
 4. A customer account and log in where customers can review all of their account details such as the name on their account, their current address, past services purchases, and any current services running (Example: weekly cleaning service)
+>
 ## **3. Technologies/Languages Used**

 * [Gitpod](https://www.gitpod.io/) - Is the IDE recommended for Code Institute students and the one i chose to develop this project in.